I’m not from you, but you’ve made me your own, and there’s no place else I’d rather be.

-You are big enough to wander, but small enough to feel like home to me.
+You are big enough to wander, but small enough to feel like home.

 Yes, you are my home.

 I used to tell my fellow expats about the bullshit lovestory that made me recklessly and impulsively choose to live in China.
 Now it feels so damn good.
-My heart knows — I can wholeheartedly say that I have fallen in love with you.
+My heart knows.
+I can wholeheartedly say that I’m in love with you.

 Have I crossed the line?
 What am I going to do when the honeymoon phase is over?
 How am I going to leave you when the time is up?